' Supreme Court DOMA Ruling - Law Offices of Robert M. Geller

 In the example given above, the couple traveling out of state to be married can now file jointly under federal bankruptcy laws, even though their home state does not recognize them as legally married.
 No longer can the federal government challenge a joint bankruptcy because of a state’s laws.
 The couple is entitled to all of the benefits federal bankruptcy laws provide.

-Many couples benefit from filing for joint bankruptcy that would not be the case when filing individually.
+Many couples benefit from filing for joint bankruptcy which would not be the case when filing individually.
 Filing jointly means your combined property and debts are all part of the bankruptcy.
 Whether or not this is beneficial for a couple to file jointly depends on what type of debt they are trying to eliminate, what, if any, property they own, whether or not either spouse would need to file separately, and the status of each spouse’s credit report.
-Keep in mind this only applies to same sex couples who are legally married.
+Keep in mind this only applies to same-sex couples who are legally married.

 Whether or not joint filing will be beneficial varies from couple to couple.
 An experienced bankruptcy attorney can help spouses of all genders determine whether or not it would be more beneficial to file jointly or separately.